-Horror stories abound about companies who have selected the wrong ERP solutions or aren’t using all of the solution’s functionality, even though they paid for it.
-This is usually caused by companies not having a clear picture of their operations and goals, or trying to take shortcuts during their discovery process to find the right ERP software to best fit their needs.
-Evaluation and selection is an important process that can lead to long term efficiencies when tailored correctly.
+If you’ve spent time researching ERP systems, you’ve likely heard the horror stories about companies who have selected the wrong ERP solutions or aren’t using all of the solution’s functionality, even though they paid for it.
+This is usually caused by companies not having a clear picture of their operations and goals or trying to take shortcuts during their discovery process to find the right ERP software to best fit their needs.
+Evaluation and selection of an ERP system are important processes that can lead to long term efficiencies when tailored correctly.

 Tier I ERP software is geared toward large companies, often multi-state or multi-national.
 These ERP solutions are the most complex and robust on the market and serve organizations who have complicated operational structures.
 ERP software was originally designed for these larger organizations to help them standardize their internal processes by connecting information systems.
 The number of modules offered is comprehensive, covering all areas of an organization.

-A better approach in today’s cloud world is to partner with a solution consultant and provide them with your goals, and problems you expect the ERP software to solve and see how they respond.
+Today’s true cloud solutions are multi-tenant and subscription based.
+This means that much of the overall cloud solution costs, such as system infrastructure, are spread across a multitude of subscribers, thus reducing price per subscriber.
+Furthermore, in a subscription model, organizations pay for portions of the solution they utilize, thus tailoring the solution to meet their immediate needs.
+The scalability of true cloud solutions has eliminated the historical tiers in most cases.
+A better approach in today’s cloud world is to partner with a solution consultant and provide them with your goals and problems you expect the ERP software to solve and see how they respond.
 Given the scalability of cloud solutions, they should be able to tailor a demonstration specifically to your business.
 Do they take the time to learn about your operations and incorporate your goals into the demo?
 This can be revealing in terms of what kind of partner the vendor will be over the long-term.

 Ultimately, as you work your way through the vetting process, keep your eye on the prize: finding an ERP software that helps you make faster, smarter, data driven decisions by offering an on-demand, real time snapshot of what is happening behind the scenes in your organization.